 If materials are being reused onsite, a Materials Management Plan should be in place and adhered to.
 In areas of contaminated land, this should be contained and not spread into uncontaminated areas.
-If unexpected contaminated land is encountered, this should be reported immediately.
+If unexpected contaminated land is encountered, works should cease immediately and be reported to the Site Manager.